 Buy-Side M&A Strategy: Financing an Acquisition

-If you are acquisitive but don’t have dedicated in-house people that only run your buy-side M&A process, you may consider what to expect from your M&A advisor.
+If you are acquisitive, but don’t have dedicated in-house people that run your buy-side M&A process full-time, you may consider what to expect from your M&A advisor.

 When all the effort pays off and buyer and seller agree to valuation, terms and structure the acquirer has to come up with the agreed upon currency.
 Most commonly, its cash.